Sunak, Mordaunt, Johnson? Contenders who could replace Truss

 Sunak, 42, came second to Truss in the last Conservative leadership race, gathering 60,399 votes compared to her 81,326.

 He quit as Treasury chief in July, in protest against then-Prime Minister Boris Johnson’s leadership.
-In the leadership race that followed Johnson’s resignation, Sunak positioned himself as the candidate who tells hard truths about Britain’s public finances.
+In the contest to replace Johnson, Sunak positioned himself as the candidate who tells hard truths about Britain’s public finances.
 He argued that climbing inflation must be controlled first, and called promises by Truss and other rivals to immediately slash taxes reckless “fairy tales.”

 Sunak was proved right when Truss’ unfunded tax-cutting economic stimulus package tanked the British pound and triggered chaos in the markets in September.